- Docs

 Protocols

-These protocols were designed prior to cloud based platforms and assume that all operations are executed synchronously.
-They are unaware of asynchronous background operations and cannot provide accurate responses about the current state of a file or folder that has an asynchronous operation being performed on it.
+These protocols were designed before cloud-based platforms and assume all operations execute synchronously.
+They are unaware of asynchronous background operations and cannot accurately report the current state of a file or folder with an asynchronous operation in progress.

 Asynchronous Background Operations

-The Files.com platform performs some operations asynchronously and these operations will run in the background in parallel.
+The Files.com platform performs some operations asynchronously, running them in the background in parallel.

-Whenever you programmatically integrate with Files.com, such as from a script or iPaaS process, account for asynchronous operations because some platform actions trigger background processing and your integration must handle the fact that the requested change may not be immediately visible or complete.
+When you integrate programmatically from a script or iPaaS process, account for these background operations.
+A requested change may not be immediately visible or complete when control returns to your code.

-For example, moving a file from one Files.com storage region to another, or from one Remote Server Mount to another, will asynchronously create a background process to move the file.
-Control is immediately returned even though the move is still occurring in the background.
+For example, moving a file from one Files.com storage region to another, or from one Remote Server Mount to another, creates a background process to move the file.
+Control returns immediately even though the move is still in progress.

-Our SDKs, CLI App, and APIs will provide responses that indicate when an asynchronous operation occurs and provides methods which you can use to query the current status, and final outcome, of an asynchronous operation.
+Our SDKs, CLI App, and APIs return responses that indicate when an asynchronous operation has started, along with methods to query its current status and final outcome.

-Integrating via a protocol will not provide any indication about whether an operation is asynchronous.
-Make sure to implement checks and validations in your script, or process, to verify that an operation has completed prior to any further processing steps.
+Integration through a protocol gives no indication of whether an operation is asynchronous.
+Add checks in your script or process to verify that an operation has completed before any further processing steps.

 Retries

-Our SDKs and CLI App include built-in retry logic, which automatically repeats a request when a temporary network interruption or server-side condition prevents the request from completing successfully.
-This retry behavior allows integrations to recover from transient failures without requiring additional error-handling code.
-Some protocol clients provide built-in retries for uploads and downloads but this is typically implemented for interactive user sessions rather than for programmatic scripts.
+Our SDKs and CLI App include built-in retry logic that automatically repeats a request when a temporary network interruption or server-side condition prevents it from completing.
+Integrations recover from transient failures without requiring additional error-handling code.
+Some protocol clients provide built-in retries for uploads and downloads, but typically for interactive user sessions rather than programmatic scripts.

-Our SDKs, CLI App, and APIs will provide responses that indicate if an action fails which you can use in your programs, scripts, and processes to trigger your own retry logic.
+Our SDKs, CLI App, and APIs return responses that indicate when an action fails, which your programs, scripts, and processes can use to trigger your own retry logic.

-Protocol clients may, or may not, provide exits codes that indicate the outcome of batch commands.
+Protocol clients may or may not provide exit codes that indicate the outcome of batch commands.

-Bear in mind that too many retries, performed too quickly, will look like a cyberattack to network security devices.
-We recommend retry logic that introduces increasing durations between retry attempts.
+Too many retries, performed too quickly, will look like a cyberattack to network security devices.
+Use retry logic that increases the duration between attempts.

 Parallelism

-The Files.com platform, as a Software-as-a-Service (SaaS) cloud-based solution, provides elastic scalability which allows for a practically unlimited number of parallel connections.
+As a Software-as-a-Service (SaaS) cloud-based platform, Files.com provides elastic scalability that allows for a practically unlimited number of parallel connections.

-When using parallel threads or processes to interact with Files.com, take into consideration that operations may be asynchronous and that other processes, or users, may be interacting with files and folders at the same time.
+When using parallel threads or processes, account for the fact that operations may be asynchronous and that other processes or users may be interacting with the same files and folders at the same time.

 Performance Considerations